...

 The Navy Pier

 Since we were there in December, it was all decorated for Christmas.
-And we happened to be there the same weekend as the Santa Hustle 5k run, so we decided to participate in that.
+And we happened to be there the same weekend as the Santa Hustle 5k run.
+I signed us up and that was a fun addition to our itinerary.

 Millennium Park & Maggie Daley Park